SamChawla/genai-bootcamp/week_1/readme.md

-# Simple LLM Q&A Application
+# BotMan : A Simple LLM Q&A Application

-In this week's expert session, we implemented a simple Large Language Model (LLM) application with a Streamlit frontend, allowing users to interact with various open-source models via the Groq API.

 ## 1\.
 Overview

-The application is a basic question answering system that uses the Groq API to access and utilize open-source language models.
-It features a command-line interface (CLI) for core functionality and a Streamlit-based web interface for user interaction and configuration.
+A minimal Q&A chat application with a Streamlit frontend.
+Supports Groq and OpenAI (GPT‑5 family) models, automatic provider switching, a named chatbot persona, and robust .env loading for Streamlit.

 ## 2\.
 Features

-  * **Groq API Integration:** Connects to the Groq API to access a range of open-source LLMs.
+  * **Groq and OpenAI API Integration:** Connects to the Groq API to access a range of open-source LLMs.
   * **Configurable Models:** Users can select different LLMs (e.g., Llama 3.1 8B, Llama 3.3 70B, OpenAI OSS 20B) from the Groq API Client.
   * **API Key Input:** Option to input a Groq API key directly in the Streamlit frontend.
   * **Adjustable Temperature:** Controls the randomness of model responses using a temperature slider.